-If you have been hurt on the job, the best way to find out your options is to call Disability Law Office NW about your job site injury.
+If you have been hurt on the job, the best way to find out what your options are is to call Disability Law Office NW about your job site injury.
 At Disability Law Office NW, we can help you decide what actions are right for you after an on-the-job injury.
 We can answer any questions you have.
 We’ll guide you through the steps of filing a claim or appealing a claim that has been denied.

 We’ve always appreciated how men and women who work on construction sites do some of the most challenging and difficult jobs around.
 Every day, they operate heavy machinery, walk around on high scaffolding and lift heavy objects — sometimes all at once.